Views expressed by the host of this program, documented to be almost always right, 99.7% of the time.

 They're the reason for it.

-How are they gonna do that, Sam?
+How are they going to do that, Sam?

-How are they gonna do it?
+How are they going to do it?

-The politics of envy, the politics of class warfare are what has separated America from many parts of the rest of the world.
+The politics of envy, the politics of class warfare, are what has separated America from many parts of the rest of the world.

 And we have benefited dramatically from not having class warfare, from not having envy.